A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 A: Actually, you can view bar charts from the Results page, once you've entered your information and generated a strategy.
 Many other tools prominently display bar charts, and use them to determine if you're 'on track'.
 This can be highly misleading.
 EvolveMyRetirement® uses Monte Carlo Simulation by running thousands of scenarios, and working out the chances of a satisfactory financial outcome.
 On the Results page, you can see the results of this Monte Carlo Simulation, presented as pie charts.
 But you can also view randomly generated scenarios as bar charts, as well as a scenario that uses average values.
 None of these scenarios are meant to be relied upon as accurate in isolation, but to serve as illustrations of how the future might unfold.

 A: Absolutely not!
 EvolveMyRetirement® is not intended to replace professional financial advice.
 Even though it's able to suggest a strategy, putting it into practice requires significant expertise and discipline.
 In any case, the output of any computer program is only ever as good as its input.
-We strongly recommend validating your own assumptions with an independent financial advisor, as well as validating any outputs from EvolveMyRetirement® that appear to suggest that a change is needed in your current approach to financial planning.
+We strongly recommend that you share your plan with an independent financial advisor.
+They can validate your plan before you make irreversible changes to your current approach to financial planning.

 A: Each optimisation done by EvolveMyRetirement® uses a Genetic Algorithm, which is based on similar principles to the way in which biological organisms evolve through breeding and mutation.
 Although the evolutionary trend is towards better and better strategies, the path taken depends on numerous random factors.
 Indeed, the very nature of the problem of retirement planning involves uncertainty.
 This means that a strategy generated by an optimisation may not be the theoretically ideal strategy, since that could require unlimited time to generate.